StefanScherer/basebox-slave/README.md

 Edit the file `./scripts/install-jenkins-server.sh` to change the `smtpHost`

 ### License VMware Workstation
-Log into the vmware-slave machine and enter the license of VMware Workstation.
+**Notice: Manual step:** Log into the vmware-slave machine and enter the license of VMware Workstation.
+If you start jobs from Jenkins without entering a license or the trial, the vmware-slave will hang.

 ## Resources